-- Where ESFA has concerns about financial management and/or governance in an academy trust it may issue, and publish, a Financial Notice to Improve (FNtI), to be renamed from September 2021 simply Notice to Improve (NtI).
-The trust must comply with the NtI.
+- Where ESFA has concerns about financial management and/or governance in an academy trust it may issue, and publish, a Notice to Improve (NtI) - Examples of when a Ntl might be issued on financial management grounds include: - an actual or projected deficit - • cash flow problems - • insolvency risk - • irregular use of public funds - • poor internal scrutiny - • breaches of related party requirements. - Examples of when a Ntl might be issued on governance grounds include: - the trust board not being properly constituted - trustees failing to comply with their safeguarding duties - trustees lacking the skills, knowledge and experience to exercise effective oversight of the trust's operations and performance, including educational performance. - An Ntl describes what a trust must do to address concerns about financial management or governance.
+The trust must comply with the Ntl.
 Failure to comply will be deemed a funding agreement breach.
-The funding agreement may be terminated due to non-compliance with an NtI. - Where a trust is subject to an Ntl, it must publish the Ntl on its website within 14 days of it being issued, and retain it on the website until the Ntl is lifted by ESFA. - An Ntl describes what a trust must do to address concerns about financial management or governance.
-For example, an Ntl may be issued due to an actual or projected deficit, cash flow problems, insolvency risk, irregular use of public funds, or inadequate governance and management (including weak oversight by trustees, poor internal scrutiny and breaches of related party requirements). - If an Ntl is issued, the delegated authorities above are revoked, and all transactions of this nature must be approved in advance by ESFA, specifically: - special staff severance payments - compensation payments - writing off debts and losses - entering into guarantees, indemnities or letters of comfort - disposals of fixed assets beyond any limit in the funding agreement - taking up a leasehold or tenancy agreement on land or buildings of a duration beyond any limit in the funding agreement - carry forward of unspent GAG from one year to the next beyond any limit in the funding agreement - pooling of GAG - The trust may also be prevented from entering into transactions with related parties without approval.
-These delegated authorities shall be returned once the Ntl has been complied with, and improvement is sustainable.
+The funding agreement may be terminated due to noncompliance with a Ntl.

+- If an Ntl is issued, the delegated authorities above are revoked, and all transactions of this nature must be approved in advance by ESFA, specifically: - special staff severance payments - compensation payments - writing off debts and losses - entering into guarantees, indemnities or letters of comfort - disposals of fixed assets beyond any limit in the funding agreement - taking up a leasehold or tenancy agreement on land or buildings of a duration beyond any limit in the funding agreement - carry forward of unspent GAG from one year to the next beyond any limit in the funding agreement - pooling of GAG - The trust may also be prevented from entering into transactions with related parties without approval.
+These delegated authorities shall be returned once the Ntl has been complied with, and improvement is sustainable. - The department will notify the trust of the date on which the department has published the NtI.
+The trust must then publish the NtI on its own website within 14 days and retain it on the website until the NtI is lifted by the department. - Find out more about Notice to Improve (Ntl).